adamint/spotify-web-api-kotlin/README.md

 - `asFuture()` transforms the supplier into a `CompletableFuture` (only JVM)

 ### SpotifyRestPagingAction
-Separate from, but a superset of SpotifyRestAction, this specialized implementation of RestActions is just for [AbstractPagingObject] (`PagingObject` and `CursorBasedPagingObject`).
+Separate from, but a superset of SpotifyRestAction, this specialized implementation of RestActions includes extensions for `AbstractPagingObject` (`PagingObject` and `CursorBasedPagingObject`).
 This class gives you the same functionality as SpotifyRestAction, but you also have the ability to retrieve *all* of its items or linked PagingObjects, or a *subset* of its items or linked PagingObjects with one call, with a single method call to `getAllItems()` or `getAllPagingObjects()`, or `getWithNext(total: Int, context: CoroutineContext = Dispatchers.Default)` or `getWithNextItems(total: Int, context: CoroutineContext = Dispatchers.Default)` respectively

-## Using the Library
+## Design Notes
 ### The benefits of LinkedResults, PagingObjects, and Cursor-based Paging Objects
 Spotify provides these three object models in order to simplify our lives as developers.
 So let's see what we can do with them!